 - 1. Academic theory exams: Students must receive a grade of 75% or higher on each assigned theory exam.
 Exams are completed at the conclusion of each online theory module. - 2.
 Core written and practical skills evaluation: Students must receive a grade of 75% or higher on each written exam and each practical skill exam in order to complete the Core program.
 The exams are an overview of instruction taught during the Core schedule.
 All Core written and practical skill exams must be passed with a 75% in order to transition to the Clinic Classroom.
 If students are unable to pass each exam after two attempts, the student may be asked to withdraw from the program and re-enroll in the next available Core class start date. - 3.
 Final Exam 1: This exam covers an overview of all related cosmetology subjects (e.g., anatomy, chemistry, etc.).
-Students must receive a grade of 75% or higher on all final exams.

-- 4. Final Exam 2: The written exam covers an overview of all theory instruction, Florida state law, and other items covered on the state cosmetology exam.
+Students must receive a grade of 75% or higher on all final exams. - 4.
+Final Exam 2: The written exam covers an overview of all theory instruction, Florida state law, and other items covered on the state cosmetology exam.
 Students must receive a grade of 75% or higher on all final exams. - 5.
+Clinic Practical Skill Assessments: Future Professionals progress in practical skill assessments and theory hours will be digitally monitored on a weekly basis by the Future Professional Advisor using the Course Key app.
+All assigned practical skill assessments must be completed in order to complete the program.

-Clinic Classroom practical worksheets: Students must complete all clinic classroom practical worksheets. - 6.
-Makeup (100 hours): The written exam covers an overview of the 100 hours of makeup training.
+- 6. Makeup (100 hours): The written exam covers an overview of the 100 hours of makeup training.
 Students must receive a grade of 75% or higher. - 7.
 Makeup Clinic Classroom practical worksheet: Students must complete all practical clinic worksheet.